splunk/public-o11y-docs/gdi/opentelemetry/collector-kubernetes/collector-kubernetes-intro.rst

 * :ref:`kubernetes-helm-architecture`
 * :ref:`kubernetes-helm-releases`

+.. note:: By default, you'll obtain these :ref:`Kubernetes metrics <ootb-metrics-k8s>`.

 Optionally, you can also:

 * :ref:`otel-install-k8s-manifests`
 * :ref:`Deploy the Collector as an AWS EKS Add-on <install-k8s-addon-eks>`
 * Deploy the Collector using the Technical Add-on, which provides out-of-the box Collector content and configuration.
-Learn more at :ref:`collector-addon-intro`.
+Learn more at :ref:`collector-addon-intro`

-.. note:: By default, you'll obtain these :ref:`Kubernetes metrics <ootb-metrics-k8s>`.

 .. raw:: html